MCP

 Two directions

-On the left, Vault Operator reaches out to MCP servers you have configured.
+On the left, Vault Operator acts as a client and reaches out to MCP servers you have configured.
 A GitHub server that can search issues, a database server that can run queries, whatever tools those servers expose.
-They become available to the agent alongside its built-in tools.
+They become available to the agent alongside the activated tool groups.

 On the right, Vault Operator itself is the server.
 External clients connect to it and get access to the vault, the persistent memory layer, and the conversation history.
-Each call carries a source_interface tag (obsilo, claude, chatgpt, perplexity, other, unknown) so memory and history stay separable per surface.
+Each call carries a source_interface tag (obsilo, claude-ai, claude-code, chatgpt, perplexity, unknown) so memory and history stay separable per surface.
 See Unified Chat Memory for the cross-surface UX.

 Client side

-You configure external MCP servers in Settings > Providers > MCP Servers.
-Each server needs a transport type (stdio for local processes, Streamable HTTP for modern remote servers, or SSE as a fallback for older servers) and connection details.
+You configure external MCP servers in Settings > Vault Operator > Customize > Connectors.
+Each server needs a transport type and connection details:

-When Vault Operator connects to a server, it discovers available tools and resources through MCP's standard discovery protocol.
-Those tools appear in the agent's tool list alongside built-in tools.
+When Vault Operator connects to a server, it discovers the available tools and resources through MCP's standard discovery protocol.
+Those tools appear in the agent's tool list alongside the activated tool groups.
 The agent calls them like any other tool and does not need to know they run in a separate process.

 Resources, a second MCP concept alongside tools, are also supported.
 If an MCP server exposes resources like documentation files or database schemas, Vault Operator can list and read them.
 The agent pulls in resource content as additional context when needed.